Hypohalous acid: Stability

 that result in the corresponding hydrogen halides/halide ions and halic acids/halates.

 Uses

-Hypochlorous acid and hypobromous acid are each dissolved in water in order to sanitize it, hypochlorous acid in swimming pools and hypobromous acid in hot tubs and spas.
+Hypochlorous acid and hypobromous acid are each dissolved in water to sanitize it, hypochlorous acid in swimming pools and hypobromous acid in hot tubs and spas.

 Acidity

-Hypohalous acids tend to be weak acids, and they tend to get weaker as the halogen progresses farther down the periodic table.
+Hypohalous acids tend to be weak acids, and they typically get weaker as the halogen progresses further down the periodic table.
 Hypochlorous acid has a pKa of 7.53.
 The pKa values of hypobromous acid is higher (meaning that it is an even weaker acid), at 8.65.
 The pKa of hypoiodous acid is even higher, at 10.6.